Summary

 Binary standard formula

 Computers use the binary number system to store and report data size, but the prefixes like "kilo", "mega", "giga", etc. are based on the metric system.
-It's a confusing topic, but using a decimal size units for storage on a computer isn't really correct, and the discrepancy increases as units get larger.
+It's a confusing topic, but using decimal units for storage on a computer isn't really correct, and the discrepancy increases as units get larger.
 The formula below will normalize to binary units.

 =LEFT(A1,LEN(A1)-2)/2^((MATCH(RIGHT(A1,2),{"PB","TB","GB","MB","KB"},0)-3)*10)